KristofferC/OhMyREPL.jl/docs/src/features/syntax_highlighting.md

 !!! info
     Please refer to the [Crayons.jl](https://github.com/KristofferC/Crayons.jl) documentation while reading this section.

-We start by loading the `Crayons` package and importing the `SyntaxHighlighter` and the ..
+We start by loading the `Crayons` package and importing the `SyntaxHighlighter` module.

 ```julia
 using Crayons